Barbary Crusade: Lifting the siege

 The siege was lifted with the conclusion of a treaty negotiated through the Genoese party.
 The treaty stipulated a ten-year armistice.
 By mid-October the Crusaders had returned to Genoa.
 Losses due to the fighting and disease amounted to 274 knights and squires.

 Aftermath

 Both sides celebrated victory.
 The Berbers had repelled the invaders, and the Genoese could conduct trade with less interference.
 The French knights had no tangible goals but had participated for action and glory.
 They failed to learn any lessons from a "chivalric adventure with religious overlay".
-Their mistakes of unfamiliarity with the environment, lack of heavy siege equipment, underestimation of the enemy, and internal quarrels were repeated six years later on a grander scale in their fatal last crusade at Nicopolis.
+Their mistakes of unfamiliarity with the environment, lack of heavy siege equipment, underestimation of the enemy, and internal quarrels were repeated six years later on a grander scale in their fatal last crusade, at Nicopolis.

+The Barbary Crusade of 1390 was endorsed by Pope Boniface IX, seated at Rome (rather than by the Avignon Papacy, at the time held by Antipope Clement VII).
+However, only a few years later, two subsequent Barbary Crusades would be led by Martin of Aragon, with the endorsement of the Avignon Papacy (held by Antipope Benedict XIII).
+These would occur in 1398 and 1399, against the Zayyanids and the Hafsids, respectively.

+In 1396, Boniface IX would proclaim the Crusade of Nicopolis, attempting to halt the rising Ottoman Empire.
+Unlike the Barbary Crusade (which was a brief expedition), this was a large-scale and organised military effort, rallying forces from across Christendom against a single enemy.
+It failed; and along with the Crusade of Varna, the Crusade of Nicopolis is often seen as one of the last major Crusades, while the Barbary Crusade as seen as more typical of other later crusades (small-scale, localised, often without the goal of conquest).